HugoPaquete/AEROSONIC-Sonifier-AI-Framework/README.md

 ## What This Repository Contains

-- Conceptual descriptions of AI agents
+- conceptual descriptions of AI agents
-- High‑level architecture diagrams (textual)
+- high‑level architecture diagrams (textual)
-- Data flow explanations
+- data flow explanations
-- Conceptual mapping strategies
+- conceptual mapping strategies
-- Glossary of system terminology
+- glossary of system terminology
-- Scientific references
+- scientific references
-- Contextual framing for academic publication
+- contextual framing for academic publication

 ---

 ## What This Repository Does *Not* Contain

-- Source code
+- source code
-- Model architectures or parameters
+- model architectures or parameters
-- Training data
+- training data
-- Proprietary algorithms
+- proprietary algorithms
-- Implementation details
+- implementation details
-- Internal logic of the AEROSONIC Sonifier engine
+- internal logic of the AEROSONIC Sonifier engine

 This ensures the protection of intellectual property while enabling scientific clarity and reproducibility at the conceptual level.